-i.
-All commercial and institutional applicators of fertilizer shall abide by and successfully complete the six-hour training program in the "Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries" offered by the Florida Department of Environmental Protection through the University of Florida/Broward County ii.
+- i.
+All commercial and institutional applicators of fertilizer shall abide by and successfully complete the six-hour training program in the "Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries" offered by the Florida Department of Environmental Protection through the University of Florida/Broward County Cooperative Extension Service "Florida-Friendly Landscapes" program or an approved equivalent program.
+A trained applicator shall have identification or other evidence of successful completion of the training program on their person at all times while applying fertilizer. - ii.
 Non-commercial and non-institutional applicators not otherwise required to be certified, such as private citizens on their own residential property, are encouraged to follow the recommendations of the University of Florida/IFAS "Florida-Friendly Landscape Program" and label instructions when applying fertilizers.